-The process for manufacturing our off-the-shelf allogeneic CAR T therapy, or AlloCARs, first involves harvesting healthy, selected, screened and tested T cells from healthy donors.
+The process for manufacturing our off-the-shelf AlloCAR TTM therapy first involves harvesting healthy, selected, screened and tested T cells from healthy donors.
 This means that a larger portion of eligible patients, including those who are critically ill and have T cells that are difficult to harvest or expand, can potentially receive treatment, and no eligible patient will have to undergo leukapheresis (a laboratory procedure in which a patient’s white blood cells are separated and the remaining blood cells and plasma are returned to the patient).

 The engineered T cells then undergo a purification step and are ultimately cryopreserved in vials for delivery to patients.

 State-of-The-Art, In-House Manufacturing for on-Demand AlloCAR TTM Availability

 Building state-of-the-art, world-class manufacturing capabilities is at the core of our strategy to deliver readily available cell therapy faster, more reliably and at greater scale.
 Our new manufacturing facility, located in Newark, California in the San Francisco East Bay Area, is being designed to provide GMP manufacturing for clinical supply and commercial product upon potential regulatory approval.

 Allogene currently manufactures its clinical trial supply through a contract manufacturing organization, which is expected to remain a component of our manufacturing strategy.
 The new manufacturing facility and continued build out of in-house process development and characterization capability will allow Allogene to advance manufacturing and the supply of AlloCAR TTM therapies.
 We believe that one manufacturing run at scale has the potential to create therapies for approximately 100 patients.